yeshua453/website/docs/controls/view.md

 ### `spacing`

 Vertical spacing between controls on the Page.
 Default value is 10 virtual pixels.
-Spacing is applied only when `alignment` is set to `start`, `end` or `center`.
+Spacing is applied only when `vertical_alignment` is set to `MainAxisAlignment.START`, `MainAxisAlignment.END` or `MainAxisAlignment.CENTER`.

 ### `vertical_alignment`

 How the child Controls should be placed vertically.

-Property value is [`MainAxisAlignment`](/docs/reference/types/mainaxisalignment) enum.
-Default is `START`.
+Value is of type [`MainAxisAlignment`](/docs/reference/types/mainaxisalignment) and defaults to `MainAxisAlignment.START`.

 ## Methods